kyle-tennison/Magnetite/under-the-hood.md

 Cool, but what's the significance?
 If we know the potential energy for an element in our system, we can leverage the [The Principle of Minimum Potential Energy (MPE)](https://mecheng.iisc.ac.in/suresh/me237/feaNotes/Chapter2.pdf) to arrive at a stiffness matrix.
 This principle states:

-> For conservative structural systems, of all the kinematically admissible deformations, those corresponding to the equilibrium state extremize (i.e., minimize or maximize) the total potential energy.
-If the extremum is a minimum, the equilibrium state is stable
+_"For conservative structural systems, of all the kinematically admissible deformations, those corresponding to the equilibrium state extremize (i.e., minimize or maximize) the total potential energy.
+If the extremum is a minimum, the equilibrium state is stable."_

 In other terms, the deformations that _minimize_ the potential energy are the equilibrium deformations; because we're building a static mechanical simulator, we are interested in the static (i.e., stable) solution, which is found at the MPE.

-> Note: this assumes total potential energy, including _work potential_—i.e., the opposite of work done on the system by external systems.
-For this reason, potential energy, for a 1D spring system, is represented as $U=U_{sp}+WP$ — where $WP$ is work potential.
+> Note: when referring to potential energy, we are referring to total potential energy including _work potential_—i.e., the opposite of work done on the system by external systems.
+For this reason, potential energy, for a 1D spring system, is represented as $KE=KE_{sp}+WP$ — where $WP$ is work potential.

-For instance, consider the following system of springs (from Indian Institute of Science):
+For instance, consider the following system of springs (from [Indian Institute of Science](https://mecheng.iisc.ac.in/suresh/me237/feaNotes/Chapter2.pdf)):
 ![](media/spring-system.png)

 > This image is missing $F_3$; it is applied to the lowest arrow attached to the [3] block.